-Today, the Campaign “Prove They Are Alive!” published a book of poems written by the former Minister of Foreign Affairs of Turkmenistan and former Representative of Turkmenistan to the OSCE, Batyr Berdyev, during his imprisonment.
-The book with the poems in the Russian original and English translation, produced by the Campaign, was distributed at a side event held today at the OSCE Human Dimension Implementation Meeting in Warsaw and published on the Campaign website.
+The Campaign “Prove They Are Alive!” published a book of poems written by the former Minister of Foreign Affairs of Turkmenistan and former Representative of Turkmenistan to the OSCE, Batyr Berdyev, during his imprisonment.
+The book with the poems in the Russian original and English translation, produced by the Campaign, was distributed at a side event held today at the OSCE Human Dimension Implementation Meeting in Warsaw and published on the Campaign website (PDF English and Russian, Epub English, Epub Russian, Mobi English, Mobi Russian).

 Batyr Berdyev was arrested on December 7, 2002, and charged with involvement in the coup attempt against then-President Niyazov, which took place on November 25, 2002.
 A video of his “confession” was broadcast on television on December 18, 2002, and he was convicted on January 21, 2003 by the Ashgabat city court and sentenced to 25 years imprisonment.
 Testimony was given that Berdyev was beaten and tortured by the authorities during the investigation.
 His relatives have had no information about his fate or whereabouts since after his trial.
 “From the point of view of the authorities, these people are criminals.
 However, where else can we see, at the beginning of the 21st century, that people are incarcerated forever, in complete isolation, without contact with their families, their lawyers, or access to medical care“, said Arkady Dubnov, journalist and political analyst, expert on Central Asia and on Turkmenistan.